 There's a lot to see on our Immortal Valley Loop hike – many pools filled with clear spring water, waterfalls, big trees, wild flowers, some Great Wall, the Miyun Reservoir, and views of valleys and mountains.
-Much of the valley is shaded, and we will walk by pools and waterfalls that might be starting to ice up a little.
+Much of the valley is shaded, and we will walk by pools and waterfalls that will have frozen into fantastic shapes.
 This is a really scenic hike in winter because of all the icefalls – take a look through the trip reports at the end of the hike to get a look at what you might see out there.

 On the hike we’ll follow a well maintained scenic trail up to an almost-800 metre peak, stopping for breaks along the way, and saving our lunch to eat at the peak while enjoying the view.